analogwp/analogwp-templates/readme.txt

 ### Advanced Theme Styles

-Style Kits adds meaningful UI controls to Theme Styles for the most important variables of your layout system in Elementor:
+Style Kits for Elementor adds meaningful UI controls to Theme Styles for the most important variables of your layout system in Elementor:

 - Column Gaps
 - Outer Section Padding